makeshort/backend/README.md

 ### Authorization:

-Authorization is performed by the `SessionID` parameter in the request header
+Authorization is performed by the `AccessToken` in `Authorization` header.
+Access token issues for 30 minutes, and refreshs by `RefreshToken` in cookies.
+RefreshToken issues for 30 days.

+---

 ### Endpoints:

----

 ### Log in (create a session): **POST /api/session**